TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 make mesh [my mesh 3] inherit from meshes [my mesh 1,my mesh 2] :: sensing
 ```
 Sets up the first mesh to inherit any lists or properties from multiple other meshes.
-If multiple other meshes has the same property, the last one takes the priority.
+If multiple other meshes have the same property, the last one takes the priority.
-If any of the specified meshes to inherit form a cyclic dependancy, the whole operation fails.
+If any of the specified meshes to inherit form a cyclic dependancy, the entire operation fails.
 Names are provided in a comma separated list.
 Mesh names are trimmed from spaces on both ends.
 So `my mesh 1,my mesh 2`, `my mesh 1, my mesh 2`, and `    my mesh 1    ,   my mesh 2   ` will all behave the same.

 This is the a key feature meant to avoid data duplication.
 When using it, nothing that could be expensive is duplicated.